Vennandur block: Geography

 Vennandur block is located at 11°30′37.6″N 78°05′52.5″E. It has an average elevation of 218 metres (726 ft).
 It is close to Alavaimalai Hills - which is part of the Eastern Ghats.
 The closest river is Thirumanimutharu origin from mount yercaud.
-Namakkal is the district capital is located around 39 km from Vennandur.Chennai is the state capital is located around 370 km from Vennandur.
+Namakkal is the district capital is located around 39 km from Vennandur.
+Chennai, the state capital, is located around 370 km from Vennandur.
 The other nearest state capital from Vennandr is Bangalore and its distance is 223 km, Pondicherry is 237 km and Thiruvananthapuram is 517 km.